Tom Thornhill

 Tom Thornhill (1855 – July 15, 1910) was an English settler and one of the first non-Indigenous residents in the Skeena River Valley, British Columbia.
-The unincorporated community of Thornhill located west of Terrace is named after him.
+The unincorporated community of Thornhill located east of Terrace is named after him.
 He is known for his significant role in early settlement and as a representative of the unique cultural interconnections between European settlers and Indigenous peoples in the late 19th century.

 Early life and background

 Tom Thornhill was born in Kent, England, in 1855.
 He emigrated to Canada with his family at the age of three, settling in Victoria, British Columbia.
 Thornhill came from a family of some means, and his father was actively involved in church affairs.
 Tom is believed to have trained as a blacksmith, but a lung disorder, possibly caused by his trade, led him to seek a different way of life.

 Marriage to Eliza Wright

 While traveling in the Fraser Valley, Thornhill met Eliza Wright, a member of the Kitselas Tsimshian nation and sister to Kitselas Chief Walter Wright.
 Eliza was considered part of the “royal family” within her community.
 The couple married and moved to the Skeena River Valley in 1892, settling on land near the Kitselas Canyon.
 Their marriage represented a rare union at the time between an English settler and a prominent Indigenous woman.